Hide Folders and Show Hidden Files in Ubuntu Linux [Beginner Trick]

 mv MyFolder .MyFolder

-If you are using Linux desktop, just right click and choose the rename option and add the dot before the name.
+If you are using a Linux desktop, right-click and choose the rename option and add the dot before the name.

 Hide Files and Folders in Linux by adding a dot (.) before their name

-Bonus Tip: Hiding multiple files and folders without renaming all of them (valid for GUI only)
+Bonus Tip: Hiding multiple files and folders without renaming them (valid for GUI only)

 This is a neat little trick that will let you hide several files and folders from the normal view in your desktop Linux’s file manager.

-Traditionally, if you create a .hidden file and add the name of the folders in this file, those folders will be hidden from normal view when you close your file manager and open it again.
+Traditionally, if you create a new file named .hidden and add the name of the folders in this file; those folders will be hidden from normal view when you close your file manager and open it again.

 Keep in mind that this trick works with only the current directory you are in.
 It won’t work for nested directories.
 You can create the .hidden file in any directory to hide files and folders in it.